zhoubolei/introRL/README.md

 # Intro to Reinforcement Learning (强化学习纲要）
 ![teaser](asset/teaser.png)
+## Overview
+This short course will introduce basic concepts of reinforcement learning in a nutshell.
+Slides will be made in English and lectures will be given by [Bolei](http://bzhou.ie.cuhk.edu.hk/) in Chinese.
+The course is for entertainment only.

 ## Course Schedule
 The short course will be arranged as follows.
 Lectures 1-8 will be the foundation, the others will be the advanced topics, which are optional.